nassimiheb/BoxEvent/README.md

 ## Testing
 Clone the source locally.
-On a working flutter envirment :
+On a working flutter environment:

 ```sh
 $ flutter pakages get